Charlottesville scene photographer Roseberry dies at 97

 "That's it," answered Roseberry.
 "One shot."

-He says he later bumped into photographer Alfred Eisenstadt-- noted for his celebratory V-J Day shot of a sailor kissing a nurse in Times Square-- who endorsed his "get-it-done and leave" approach.
+He said he later bumped into photographer Alfred Eisenstaedt, noted for his celebratory V-J Day shot of a sailor kissing a nurse in Times Square, who endorsed his "get-it-done-and-leave" approach.

 Roseberry himself was no stranger to World War II.
 He said that he took a cheap camera his father had given him when he was drafted into the Navy.
 He spent the war years taking pictures and doing communications work for the Navy on the island of Hawaii.
-He returned to enroll in UVA, from which he graduated in 1949.
+He returned to UVa, from which he graduated in 1949.

 Roseberry said he opted for a Ciro-flex, a twin-lens reflex camera which had a synchronized flash.
 And thus his nickname.

-"When I photographed the fraternity parties at the University of Virginia during the 50s, 60s, and 70, I always used a camera with a flash," said Roseberry.
-"So every time it went off, it would excite the students who were partying.
-And they got to calling me 'Flash.'
+"When I photographed the fraternity parties at the University of Virginia during the 50s, 60s, and 70s, I always used a camera with a flash," said Roseberry.
+"So every time it went off, it would excite the students who were partying and they got to calling me 'Flash.'
 And I'm still known as 'Flash.'"

 Although Roseberry was prolific, he had a day job as an environmental consultant with the local health department.
-Yet he continued taking pictures into his 90s.
-In recent years, he collaborated with Charlottesville photographer Steve Trumbull to release books and prints at cvilleimages.com.
+He continued taking pictures into his 90s and in recent years collaborated with Charlottesville photographer Steve Trumbull to release books and prints at cvilleimages.com.
 It was Trumbull who broke the news of Roseberry's death on Facebook Thursday morning.

 "Rest in peace, Ed," wrote Trumbull.
 "We love you!"

 Roseberry didn't just shoot students, celebrities, and debauchery.
 He chronicled the under-construction University Hall.
 He captured football games.
-Streetlife.
+He snapped the city's street life.

-An exhibition of his work opened in June 2014 at UVA's Alumni Hall and was up for at least a year.
-Coy Barefoot was one of the curators.
+An exhibition of his work opened in June 2014 at UVa's Alumni Hall and was up for at least a year.
+Barefoot was one of the curators.